nyteshade/graphql-lattice/README.md

 # graphql-lattice ([www.graphql-lattice.com](https://www.graphql-lattice.com))

 ## 🚧 Work in Progress 🚨
 Understand that GraphQL Lattice is still a work in progress and no assumptions about permanent usability should be made.
 Feedback and pull requests are welcome as is any desire to contribute.
+Documentation is noticeably sparse.
+It is a **known issue**, please be patient while this is worked on.
+Please feel free ask me or the contributors to the project should you have any specific questions.
+The source code should be well documented, as are the example apps listed below.

 ### _What is GraphQL?_
 Facebook's site on GraphQL states that GraphQL is, "A query language for your API."
 It goes on to say